Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-10. As a returning user of the website, I want to be ........
+9. As a user of the website, I want to know my message has been sent to the developer

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|